artisanwebworks/autocrud/README.md

 # Auto-CRUD
-Laravel package providing default CRUD for Eloquent models
+Providing default CRUD for Eloquent models and the Laravel Framework